-When chimney rebuild near me is the right call instead of spot repair
+When a chimney rebuild is the right call instead of spot repair

 The decision between chimney rebuild and spot repair is one of the most consequential calls in any chimney project — get it wrong and you either over-spend on a rebuild that was not necessary, or under-spend on patchwork repair that fails within a year and forces a full rebuild anyway.